-5.1. have responsibility for setting a relevant and appropriate remuneration policy for all executive directors and the Chairman of the Board, including pension rights and any compensation payments, and ensure that the remuneration policy is put to shareholders for approval at the AGM at least every three years.
-The Finance Committee of the Board should determine the remuneration of the nonexecutive directors within the limits set in the Articles of Association.
+5.1 have responsibility for setting a relevant and appropriate remuneration policy for all executive directors and the Chairman of the Board, including pension rights and any compensation payments, and ensure that the remuneration policy is put to shareholders for approval at the AGM at least every three years.
+The Finance Committee of the Board should determine the remuneration of the non-executive directors within the limits set in the Articles of Association.
 No director or senior executive shall be involved in any decisions as to their own remuneration

-5.2.
-Recommend and monitor the level and structure of remuneration for senior executives, being the members of the Executive Committee;
+5.2 Setting the level and structure of remuneration for senior executives, being the members of the Executive Committee;

-5.5. within the terms of the agreed policy and in consultation with the Chairman of the Board and Chief Executive determine the total individual remuneration packages of each executive director, the Chairman of the Board and other senior executives, being the members of the Executive Committee, including bonuses, incentive payments and share options or other share awards.
+5.5 within the terms of the agreed policy and in consultation with the Chairman of the Board and Chief Executive determine the total individual remuneration packages of each executive director, the Chairman of the Board and other senior executives, being the members of the Executive Committee, including bonuses, incentive payments and share options or other share awards.

-5.7. review the design of all share incentive plans for approval by the Board and shareholders.
+5.7 review the design of all share incentive plans for approval by the Board and shareholders.
 For any such plans, determine each year whether awards will be made, and if so, the overall amount of such awards, the individual awards to executive directors and other senior executives, being the members of the Executive Committee, and the performance targets to be used;

-5.8. agree the terms of service agreements for the Chief Executive and executive directors, ensuring that failure will not be rewarded in regard to termination terms and the duty to mitigate loss is fully recognised;
+5.8 agree the terms of service agreements for the Chief Executive and executive directors, ensuring that failure will not be rewarded in regard to termination terms and the duty to mitigate loss is fully recognised;

-5.9. be consulted concerning any major changes in employee benefit structures throughout the Group;
+5.9 be consulted concerning any major changes in employee benefit structures throughout the Group;

 5.10 agree a policy for authorising claims for expenses from the directors;

-5.11. obtain reliable, up-to-date information about remuneration in other companies of comparable scale and complexity.
+5.11 obtain reliable, up-to-date information about remuneration in other companies of comparable scale and complexity.
 To help it fulfill its obligations the Committee shall have full authority to appoint remuneration consultants and to commission or purchase any reports, surveys or information which it deems necessary, within any budgetary restraints imposed by the Board; and

-5.12. approve the design of, and determine targets for, any Group performance related pay schemes and approve the total annual payments made under such schemes.
+5.12 approve the design of, and determine targets for, any Group performance related pay schemes and approve the total annual payments made under such schemes.

-5.13.
-Be exclusively responsible for establishing the selection criteria, selecting, appointing and setting the terms of reference for any remuneration consultants who advise the Committee.
+5.13 Be exclusively responsible for establishing the selection criteria, selecting, appointing and setting the terms of reference for any remuneration consultants who advise the Committee.
 Regularly review the performance of external remuneration consultants.

-6.1.
-The Committee Chairman shall report to the Board on its proceedings after each meeting;
+6.1 The Committee Chairman shall report to the Board on its proceedings after each meeting;

-6.3.
-Through the Chairman of the Board, ensure that the Group maintains contact as required with its major shareholders about remuneration;
+6.3 Through the Chairman of the Board, ensure that the Group maintains contact as required with its major shareholders about remuneration;

-6.4.
-The Chairman of the Committee shall attend the Annual General Meeting prepared to respond to any shareholder questions on the Committee’s activities.
+6.4 The Chairman of the Committee shall attend the Annual General Meeting prepared to respond to any shareholder questions on the Committee’s activities.

 The Committee shall:

-7.1. have access to sufficient resources in order to carry out its duties, including access to the Company Secretary for assistance as required.
+7.1 have access to sufficient resources in order to carry out its duties, including access to the Company Secretary for assistance as required.
 The Committee is authorised by the Board to obtain, at the Company’s expense, outside legal or other professional advice on any matters within its terms of reference

 7.2 be provided with appropriate and timely training, both in the form of an induction programme for new members and on an ongoing basis for all members

-7.3. give due consideration to laws, regulations and any published guidelines or recommendations regarding the remuneration of directors of listed companies and formation and operation of share schemes including but not limited to the provisions of the UK Corporate Governance Code, the requirements of the UK Listing Authority’s Listing, Prospectus and Disclosure and Transparency Rules as well as guidelines published by investor representation/advisory bodies and any other applicable rules, as appropriate;
+7.3 give due consideration to laws, regulations and any published guidelines or recommendations regarding the remuneration of directors of listed companies and formation and operation of share schemes including but not limited to the provisions of the UK Corporate Governance Code, the requirements of the UK Listing Authority’s Listing, Prospectus and Disclosure and Transparency Rules as well as guidelines published by investor representation/advisory bodies and any other applicable rules, as appropriate;

-7.4. arrange for periodic reviews of its own performance and its constitution to ensure it is operating at maximum effectiveness and recommend any changes it considers necessary to the Board for approval.
+7.4 arrange for periodic reviews of its own performance and its constitution to ensure it is operating at maximum effectiveness and recommend any changes it considers necessary to the Board for approval.

-As approved by the Meggitt PLC Board of Directors on 19 December 2017.
+As approved by the Meggitt PLC Board of Directors on 13 December 2018.